Multiplayer bandits without observing collision information: Proof of Theorem .

-The curious reader may wonder about the role of Phase 2 and ask why cannot a player proceed to Phase 3 right after she has learned the best $m$ arms?
-The reason is to help other players to find the best $m$ arms.
-Indeed, it is possible that a player finishes Phase 1 by round $g/\Delta^2$, but the algorithm asks her to continue pulling arms at random, so that the other players continue to have unbiased estimators for the means, for at least $24g/\Delta^2$ many more rounds, at which point we are guaranteed that all players have finished their Phase 1.
-Otherwise, if a player switches to Phase 3 too quickly, then this would skew the collision probabilities, and the other players will not have unbiased estimators of the means.
+Curious readers may wonder about the role of Phase 2 and ask, ``Why cannot a player proceed to Phase 3 right after she has learned the best $m$ arms?''
+The answer is that Phase 2 is designed to help other players to find the best $m$ arms.
+Indeed, it is possible that a player finishes Phase 1 by round $g/\Delta^2$, but the algorithm asks her to continue pulling arms at random so other players continue to have unbiased estimators for the means for at least $24g/\Delta^2$ more rounds, at which point we are guaranteed that all players have finished their Phase 1.
+Otherwise, if a player switches to Phase 3 too quickly, then this would skew the collision probabilities and other players will not have unbiased mean estimates.

-We now proceed to analyze Phase 3, the musical chairs subroutine.
-By this point all players have learned the best $m$ arms, hence they just want to share these $m$ arms between themselves as quickly as possible.
+We now proceed to analyzing Phase 3, the musical chairs subroutine.
+By this point, all players have learned the best $m$ arms, hence they just want to share these $m$ arms among themselves as quickly as possible.
+The next lemma shows that this will not take too long.
 Note that by definition of the subroutine, once this phase is finished, each player has occupied a distinct arm.

-\begin{lemma} With probability at least $1-1/mT$, Phase 3 takes at most $4 m \log (m^2 T)/\Delta$ many rounds for all players. \end{lemma} \begin{proof} We use the fact that, each reward $Y_{i,t}$ is bounded in $[0,1]$, hence $\p{Y_{i,t}>0}\geq \E Y_{i,t}$.
+\begin{lemma} With probability at least $1-1/mT$, Phase 3 takes at most $4 m \log (m^2 T)/\Delta$ many rounds for all players. \end{lemma} \begin{proof} Since each reward $Y_{i,t}$ takes value in $[0,1]$, we have $\p{Y_{i,t}>0}\geq \E Y_{i,t}$.
 Fix any player in her Phase 3 who has not occupied an arm, and suppose there are still $a$ unoccupied arms available for her.
-(There are $m$ players, and each occupies at most 1 arm, hence $a\geq1$.)
+(There are $m$ players, and each occupies at most one arm, hence $a\geq1$.)
 Whenever she tries to occupy an unoccupied arm, her success probability is at least